Afrah15130/php_project/README.md

 In this task, role management was added to the blog application to control who can edit or delete posts.
 Steps Implemented
 Added a role column to the users table (default = user).
-Created two roles — Admin and User. • Admin → can edit or delete any post. • User → can edit or delete only their own posts.
+Created two roles — Admin and User.
+• Admin → can edit or delete any post.
+• User → can edit or delete only their own posts.
-Updated login.php to store both username and role in session.
+->Updated login.php to store both username and role in session.
-Updated edit_post.php and delete_post.php to verify permissions before allowing changes.
+->Updated edit_post.php and delete_post.php to verify permissions before allowing changes.
-Displayed proper messages like “✅ Post deleted successfully” or “❌ You don’t have permission to delete this post.”
+->Displayed proper messages like “✅ Post deleted successfully” or “❌ You don’t have permission to delete this post.”

 Result
 Normal users can manage only their own posts.
 Admins have full control over all posts.